theoden8/Snake/README.md

 ### Ideas

-* Mouse control (the current AI aims to get to the mouse pointer)
+* Option to follow the cursor.
 * Read walls from file.
+* Mice (running fruits)
 * More snakes.
-* Better snake AIs.
+* Better snake AIs (for example, one planning to target the best cluster of fruits).
 * Remote intelligence.

 ### Contribution